 Pickleball is a paddle sport you can learn in minutes and play for a lifetime.
-It brings together elements of tennis, badminton, and ping pong to create a sport that’s fun for all ages and skill levels, but gets fast-paced and exhilarating at competitive levels.
+It brings together elements of tennis, badminton, and table tennis to create a sport that’s fun for all ages and skill levels.

-- Use a solid paddle to hit a plastic ball over a low net - A game takes about 10-25 minutes
+· using a solid paddle to hit a plastic “whiffle” ball over a net (3 inches lower than a tennis net)

 A game usually takes between 10 and 20 minutes but players usually participate in recreational playing sessions for and average of 2 hours.